athos/sweet-array/README.md

 ```

 This is especially useful to do transformations that increase or decrease
-the dimension of an array:
+the dimensionality of an array:

 ```clojure
 ;; 1-d to 2-d conversion